aidanbeck/Entropy/devtools/README.md

     - Let the player spend tire to increase tires (+1)
     - Let the player use moveTruck() when moving the truck, instead of the normal place command
     - Alert game over (accessible by barista)
+    - If the player has no tires, and they are adjacent, trigger a "game over" function (access client from barista) (also needs C function)